BigPolarBear1/factorization_v3/README.md

 Where 65 is the i value we must figure out somehow.
 There is some residue math here to calculate this..
 I just know it... just got to get focused for a few days to figure it out.

+God damnit man.
+This is just like number field sieve in a way... the solution is at the tip of my tongue now... an inch away from solving it.
+I just know it.